check-spelling/check-spelling-docs/Feature:-Update-expect-list.md

 Also, duplicating the words to expect list is just ugly.

-Once the comment is effectively self-aware, it makes sense for the command to retrieve the bullet list instead of encoding the words twice.
+Once the comment is effectively self-aware, the command is able to retrieve the bullet list instead of encoding the words twice.

 ### CheckRunEvent: action